-Born in New York City in 1950, JULIA ALVAREZ's parents returned to their native country, Dominican Republic, shortly after her birth.
-Ten years later, the family was forced to flee to the United States because of her father’s involvement in a plot to overthrow the dictator, Trujillo.
+Born in New York City in 1950, Julia Alvarez's parents returned to their native country, the Dominican Republic, shortly after her birth.
+Ten years later, the family was forced to flee to the United States because of her father’s involvement in an underground plot to overthrow the dictator, Trujillo.
 In the hardships of assimilating to the English language and American life, Alvarez found comfort in the world of stories, fostering a love for reading and writing.

-Alvarez has won numerous awards for her work, including the Pura Belpré and Américas Awards for her books for young readers, the Hispanic Heritage Award, and the F. Scott Fitzgerald Award for Outstanding Achievement in American Literature.
-Most recently, she was awarded the National Medal of Arts from President Obama.
+Alvarez has won numerous awards for her work, including the Pura Belpré and Américas Awards for her books for young readers, the Hispanic Heritage Award in Literature, and the F. Scott Fitzgerald Award for Outstanding Achievement in American Literature.
+Most recently, she was awarded the National Medal of Arts by President Barack Obama.